camtaliadoros/canvas/src/content/expertise/due-diligence.md

 ---
 type: expertise
 title: Due Diligence, Compliance and Governance
-description: Trust and transparency are increasingly the cornerstone values of every aspect of the charity sector.
-We work with you to ensure your organisation is aligned to best practice in all aspects of your work.
-With notable focus on due diligence; compliance; fraud and risk management; conflict of interest and reporting.
-We work to ensure steps and requirements are understood and implemented in a simple manner which works for the organisation.
+description: Trust and transparency are increasingly the cornerstone values in every aspect of the charity sector.
+We work with you to ensure your organisation is aligned with best practices in all aspects of your work.
+With a notable focus on due diligence, compliance, fraud and risk management, conflict of interest, and reporting.
+We work to ensure that steps and requirements are understood and implemented in a simple manner that suits the organisation.
 iconPath: ../../assets/expertise-icons/due-diligence.png
 position: 2
 ---